-Once you get past the terrible pre-loaded sounds, balance your volume levels and create some clean patches of your own, it’s very impressive.
+Once you get past the typically terrible pre-loaded sounds, balance your volume levels and create some clean patches of your own, it’s very impressive.
 It’s so small that controls and display are necessarily sparse – the two knobs control parameter and output volume, the latter of which is very useful for balancing patches on the fly.

 The time-based sounds are excellent in mono and stereo from the same dual purpose output jack.
 Overdrives and distortions are ok but need careful tweaking.
 Fuzzes are, as usual for digital, pretty ordinary.